auwsmit/clrzr/README.md

 ```
 Rebuild helptags with `helptags ALL`, then see `:help clrzr` for more options.

+*NOTE:* `clrzr` requires a copy of `awk` that is callable from your system path.
+This is used to speed up pattern extraction.
+Almost any version will do.

 ### True-Color Support

 Works in gVim or any terminal with true-color support.
 If your terminal is true-color, but